 Searching Our Senses: The Future of Search Engines

 "Let's see.
 What words would help me find the information/media that I have interest in?"
 I might think as I plunk my fingers down onto the black, dusty keys on my computer's QWERTY keyboard in my small, dimly lit duplex living room.
-Those words have a magical quality on the information highway.
-Like keys to invisible doors that open up to clandestine paths, they work semi-mystically to quickly access information that empowers me.
-I just need that special key.
-Some people have got it, and some people really don't.

 Right now, it's all about keywords.
 Maybe my friend Spacehum would be able to fill in some entertaining stories here about search engines.
 He works for a company that helps client companies improve their google rank (as in how soon do you see a company's web site in google search results).